mjschutz/nwjs-react-boilerplate/README.md

 ### Installing

-Fork this repository and rename it to match your project.
+Click on **Use this template** to create a new repository from this project.